CenturyLinkCloud/PublicKB/Release Notes/2015-09-22-cloud-platform-release-notes.md

   For more information and to sign up for the beta, visit our [product page on the CenturyLink Cloud website](https://www.ctl.io/wordpress/).

+* __Intrusion Prevention Limited Beta.__ The Intrusion Prevention Beta service now supports additional Windows versions.
+Customers can now use IPS on the following Windows operating systems:
+  * Microsoft Windows Server 2008 Standard R2 (64-bit)
+  * Microsoft Windows Server 2008 Enterprise (64-bit)
+  * Microsoft Windows Server 2008 Enterprise R2 (64-bit)
+  * Microsoft Windows Server 2012 Datacenter (64-bit)
+  * Microsoft Windows Server 2008 Datacenter R2 (64-bit)
+  * Microsoft Windows Server 2012 Datacenter (64-bit)
+  * Microsoft Windows Server 2012 Datacenter R2 (64-bit)

+  For more information and to sign up for the beta, visit our [product page on the CenturyLink Cloud website](https://www.ctl.io/intrusion-prevention-service/).

 ### Online Tools (1)

-* __Customers can now choose their "home" datacenter during free trials & online sign-up.__ New customers [signing up via the web](http://www.ctl.io/free-trial/) can now choose one of over 12 public cloud sites as their "home" location.
+* __Customers can now choose their "home" datacenter during free trials & online sign-up.__ New customers [signing up via the web](http://www.ctl.io/free-trial/) can now choose one of several public cloud sites as their "home" location.
 Previously, each new account was assigned the VA1 location by default.

 ### Ecosystem: Selected New Blueprints from the Bitnami Library (5)